 Consideration of greenhouse gases (GHGs) and climate change in NEPA analysis has seen many changes in the past several years.
-After recognizing that federal agencies needed assistance in determining the appropriate level of analysis for GHGs and climate change in NEPA, the CEQ issued final guidance on greenhouse gas (GHG) considerations in NEPA decisions, the Final Guidance for Federal Departments and Agencies on Consideration of Greenhouse Gas Emissions and the Effects of Climate Change in National Environmental Policy Act Reviews (2016 Final Guidance), in August 2016.
+After recognizing that federal agencies needed assistance in determining the appropriate level of analysis for GHGs and climate change in NEPA, the CEQ issued final guidance on GHG considerations in NEPA decisions, the Final Guidance for Federal Departments and Agencies on Consideration of Greenhouse Gas Emissions and the Effects of Climate Change in National Environmental Policy Act Reviews (2016 Final Guidance), in August 2016.
 The goal of the guidance was to make the federal agencies' consideration of climate change impacts in NEPA documents as consistent as possible.
 A 2019 update to the guidance was issued; however, it has since been rescinded.
+In accordance with the January 2021 EO 13990, the 2016 Final Guidance is that trap heat in the atmosphere like a carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and fluorinated gases (such as hydrofluorocarbons).